kvasdopil/ui-gen/docs/MEMORY.md

 # Development Memory & Notes

-This file contains important notes, decisions, and gotchas for future development and AI assistance.
+This file contains important technical notes, decisions, and gotchas for future development and AI assistance.
+For user-facing documentation, see README.md.

-## Project Overview

-This is a UI generation tool that uses Google Gemini AI to generate HTML mockups based on user prompts.
-The generated HTML is rendered in an iframe with Tailwind CSS via CDN.

 ## Key Architecture Decisions